sheng-liu/sojourner.github.io/index.md

 social search, computational social science, learning to search and IR for specific user groups.

 I have diverse research interests and am always happy to dive into a new area.
-Together with four PhD students I am currently focusing on large-scale learning analytics and how to incorporate search into the learning process at scale.
+Together with a number of PhD students I am currently focusing on large-scale learning analytics and how to incorporate search into the human learning process at scale (lately through the use of conversational search).
 In 2016 and 2017 I have been awarded two prestigious personal grants by the Netherlands Organisation for Scientific Research (NWO) with a total funding of more than 1 million euros; this translates into 4-5 PhD/postdoc positions in the developing "search as learning" research area; take a look at the [Dagstuhl Seminar](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=17092) I co-organized on the topic to get an idea of what it is about.
 TU Delft is a very active provider of Massive Open Online Courses (MOOCs) on the edX platform, which provides a rich experimental playground for my [Lambda-Lab](http://www.wis.ewi.tudelft.nl/projects/lambda-lab/) team.
-To get a quick overview of the kind of questions we have recently published about, take a look at the following slides, they cover each contribution in 1-2 slides (check the speaker notes as well):

-<iframe src="https://docs.google.com/presentation/d/1VT1qPqeAWwM20cDH_3i0cYlEmm2cPa4ZtVy4KEuJvFY/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 I also recently gave an invited keynote at the French IR conference [CORIA 2018](https://project.inria.fr/coriataln2018/fr/) on the topic of Search as Learning: